 - g) Elimination of any leakage or discharge from sanitary conveyance systems into the MS4 as required in s.
 NR 216.07 (3) (h), Wis.
 Adm.
-Code. - h) Providing the Department with advance notice of the time and location of dye testing within a MS4. - i) Notification of adjacent municipality.
-In the case of an illicit discharge that originates from the municipality's permitted area and discharges directly to a storm sewer system or property under the jurisdiction of an adjacent municipality, the first municipality shall notify the affected municipality within one working day. - j) Documentation.
+Code. - h) Providing the Department with advance notice of the time and location of dye testing proposed by the Permittee within a MS4. - i) Notification with adjacent municipality. - (1)In the case of an illicit discharge that originates from the permittee's permitted area and discharges directly to a storm sewer system or property under the jurisdiction of an adjacent municipality, the Permittee shall notify the affected municipality within one working day of the discovery of the discharge. - (2)In the case of an illicit discharge that originates from an adjacent municipality's permitted area and discharges directly to the Permittees storm sewer system or property under its jurisdiction, the Permittee shall notify the originating municipality within one working day of the discovery of the discharge. - j) Documentation.
 The Permittee shall maintain a system for documenting complaints, referrals, and any actions taken to investigate or eliminate an illicit discharge.
 A summary of illicit discharge activities for each year shall be included in the annual report. - 4.
 Enforcement Response.
-Include documentation in an enforcement response plan or similar document, by January 1, 2025, describing the enforcement response procedures the permittee implements when an illicit discharge investigation identifies a responsible party. - 5.
+Include documentation in an enforcement response plan or similar document, by July 1, 2025, describing the enforcement response procedures the permittee implements when an illicit discharge investigation identifies a responsible party. - 5.
 Training: All staff responsible for implementation of the IDDE program shall receive training at least once per permit term.
 This includes office staff, field staff, and emergency response staff.